 Submit a letter of application, personal resume, three letters of recommendation (must be mailed) and official academic transcripts to: Director of Personnel, Morris College, 100 W. College St., Sumter, SC 29150-3599.
 Morris College is an Equal Opportunity/Affirmative Action employer.

-CHAIRPERSON, DIVISION OF EDUCATION: To provide administrative, instructional and curriculum leadership for the college’s programs in Teacher Education, Health Science, and Recreation Administration and teach courses in the area of Education effective August 2014.
-Must have a doctorate degree in Education and three years of experience in college teaching and/or academic administration.
+CHAIRPERSON, DIVISION OF RELIGION & HUMANITIES: To provide administrative, instructional and curriculum leadership for the college’s programs in Broadcast Media, English/Secondary Education, English, Pastoral Ministry, Journalism, Christian Education, and Liberal Studies and teach courses in the area of English.
+Must have a doctorate degree in English and three years of experience in college teaching and/or academic administration.
 Salary dependent upon training and experience.
-Effective Immediately.
+Effective July 1, 2015.

 READING LABORATORY TUTOR: To provide individual and small group tutoring to students enrolled in the college’s Developmental Programs.
 A bachelor’s degree in Reading Education, English Education or related field and two years of experience teaching reading skills in a college, secondary school or private tutoring company is required.
 Effective Immediately.